Kwiddy/Internship-React-Page/README.md

 ## Dev Notes

-You can eslint all js files using: eslint "\*\*_/_\*.js" Test with coverage using: npm test -- --coverage
+You can eslint all js files using: eslint "\*\*_/_\*.js"

+Test with coverage using: npm test -- --coverage

+All information found is retrieved from sample JSON objects found in src/ExampleData, in practice, this would likely be replaced by objects retrieved from an external source.

 ## Available Scripts